qperez/docker-eclipse-mt-jdk8/README.md

 ```shell
 $ xhost +local:docker
 ```
+### Linux

-After that, all you have to do is start the container with script provided :
+After that, all you have to do is start the container with script provided for LINUX :
 ```shell
 $ chmod +x run-eclipse-mt-jdk8.sh
 $ ./run-eclipse-mt-jdk8.sh [tag_name]